 For many centuries, millennia even, religion and the state were inseparable.
 I’m not even sure it was a conscious decision, rather the mere idea that it could be any other way was simply unthinkable.
 For many that’s just how it was, like how the sun rose every morning or that you got hungry without food.

-Countless rulers have based their legitimacy on religious grounds, that they should rule because God says so.
+Countless rulers have based their legitimacy on religious grounds; that they should rule because God says so.
 This is useful since you have to question God to question them, and who are you to question God?
-For example both the Roman emperors and the Japanese emperors used this to legitimise themselves.
-Even today it’s very common that the church should be the one to crown the kings and queens, as if to say “we give you the right to rule”.2
+For example both the Roman and Japanese emperors used this to legitimise themselves.
+Even today it’s very common that the church should be the one to crown the kings and queens, as if to say “we give you the right to rule”.1

 Separating church from the state was once unthinkable, yet it’s now a given that religion shouldn’t dictate what the state should do.
 In a similar way the notion that money could be separated from the state is today largely considered unthinkable, but this might change too.